Kentaro Miura

 Kentaro Miura (三浦 建太郎, Miura Kentarō) was a Japanese manga artist.
-He was best known for his acclaimed dark fantasy series Berserk, which began serialization in 1989 and continued until his death.
-As of 2021, Berserk had more than 50 million copies in circulation, making it one of the best-selling manga series of all time.
-In 2002, Miura received the Award for Excellence at the 6th Tezuka Osamu Cultural Prizes.
+He was best known for his dark fantasy series Berserk, which began serialization in 1989.
+By 2023, Berserk had over 60 million copies in circulation, making it one of the best-selling manga series of all time.
+In 2002, Miura received the Award for Excellence at the sixth Tezuka Osamu Cultural Prize.